0xPolycode/local-node-deployment/README.md

 docker-compose up -d
 ```

-The Klaster Node will boot up and expose endpoints at:
+The MEE Node will boot up and expose endpoints at:

 `http://localhost:3000/`.